maxdiluca/massimilianodiluca/content/research-topic/multisensory-perception/index.md

 subtitle: How the brain combines uncertain signals during perception and action
 topic_label: multisensory perception
 topic_tag: multisensory perception
+key_questions:
+  - When does the brain treat signals from different senses as evidence about the same event?
+  - How are uncertain visual, tactile, auditory, and proprioceptive cues weighted during perception and action?
+  - How do synchrony, delay, context, and prior experience reshape multisensory integration?
+  - What can multisensory science tell us about body ownership, XR interaction, and haptic design?
 funding:
   - EXPLORA
   - Seeing how you feel